yeungsammy2002/TCPP000-CPP_Tutorials/001-Bo_Qian/C01a-Concurrent_Programming.md

 - ### Passing Argument by Pointer Using `std::move()`
 Suppose `s` is no longer used in the main thread, and we don't want to share the memory between the thread because the memory sharing creates database problem, and we don't like to pass `s` by value either because passing by value is inefficient.

-There is nother way to achieve the same thing is instead of passing `s` over by reference, we can pass it over by good old pointer using `std::move()` function.
+There is another way to achieve the same thing.
+Instead of passing `s` over by reference, we can pass it over by good old pointer using `std::move()` function.
 ```
 class Fctor {
 public: